 The sooner you make each payment, the sooner you will be relieved of your debt.
 Accidentally extending the length of your repayment period will result in increased interest rates and larger fees to repay.
 Once you have decided which repayment plan is right for you, figure out the best way for you to make payments.
 In addition to checks and money orders, most student loan services accept online payments, smartphone payments, phone payments and direct debit payments.
-They seek to make your payments routine and regular.
+Sometimes you can even see if they take credit card payments.
+The lenders seek to make your payments routine and regular.

 Now that you know the basics about student loan repayments, the world is yours.
 Lots of people struggle to pay off their education, but with a little knowledge and planning, the repayment process will feel easier.